maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="put-var"></a>
 ### `PUT` *var*

 Writes a single byte from *var* to the screen.
 If *var* is a numeric variable it prints the ASCII character with that value, if it is a string variable, it prints the first character of that string.
-It's counterpart for input is `GET`.
+Its counterpart for input is `GET`.

 #### See also: